spcoughlin/ChatGPT2midi/README.md

 Run the file, and a timestamped .midi file will be placed in the same directory as everything else.

 # Supported Chords
-Right now, the program only supports Major, Minor, Diminished, maj7, -7, 7, sus2, sus4, and + chords.
-Even with these, I am not sure how ChatGPT writes the chord symbol, so they may not work.
-At the time of writing this, ChatGPT has been at capacity for hours, so I will add more chords/correct them when I get the chance.
+Right now, the program supports major, minor, dim, maj7, m7, 7, sus2, sus4, aug, 6/9, 7sus, 7susadd3, add9, 7alt chords.
+More can be added.
+To add a chord, call the "build chord" function where all the others are called.
+The first parameter is the symbol of the chord as it appears on ChatGPT, and the rest are the numbers of semitones you go up to build the chord.